 A North Carolina native, Thorp started at UNC as an undergraduate student and earned a bachelor of science degree in chemistry with highest honors in 1986.
 He earned a doctorate in chemistry in 1989 at the California Institute of Technology and completed post-doctoral work at Yale University.
 He holds an honorary Doctor of Laws from North Carolina Wesleyan College and is a Fellow of the National Academy of Inventors.

 In his research career, Thorp developed technology for electronic DNA chips and co-founded Viamet Pharmaceuticals and Innocrin Pharmaceuticals, which are commercializing new drugs for fungal disease and prostate cancer, respectively.
-Thorp is currently a member of the the boards of the College Advising Corps, the National Humanities Center, the St. Louis Symphony Orchestra, and Barnes-Jewish Hospital.
+Thorp is a venture partner at Hatteras Venture Partners and on the board of directors of the College Advising Corps and Artizan Biosciences.

 For inquiries related to Science, email Thorp at email@example.com.